Loaded partnered up with Carver and dropped their first surfskate.

 The ocean-inspired bottom graphic to the subtle griptape makes for a solid aesthetic in my opinion.
 I especially love the look of the 4President 80a orange wheels contrasting against the blue deck.
 It’s art.

 It just makes sense for larger longboard companies to partner with reputable surfskate companies.
-I’m stoked to see Loaded didn’t try to go out of their range of expertise and work with Carver.
-It clearly shows that they did their research and took Carver’s advice.
+I’m stoked to see

-Width (Could be too thin)
+Width (Could be too small)

 For some riding styles out there, the Bolsa’s deck width could be too thin.
 In most cases, surfskating requires more width for that aggressive carving.
 I know a lot of people out there only like decks that are 10″ and above.
 So if 9.4″ wide is too thin for your liking, then it’s definitely a con.